Marvels of Starved Rock

 "This is amazing," Annette said.
 "I don't know why we didn't take our kids here when they were young."

-The park celebrated its 110th birthday in 2021.
-It's already a favorite of millions, but word still is spreading fast.
+The park was founded in 1911.
+It's long been a favorite of millions, but word still is spreading fast.

 Trip Tips: Starved Rock State Park in northern Illinois